jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

     - Laws about data breaches, including notification requirements
     - In the US, the **Health Information Technology for Economic and Clinical Health (HITECH)** Act expanded HIPAA's breach reporting requiring notification of a data breach in some cases, such as when the personal health information was not protected as required by HIPAA
       - Under the HITECH Breach Notification Rule, HIPAA-covered entities that experience a data breach must notify affected individuals, the Secretary of Health and Human Services (HHS) and the media of the breach within 60 days of discovery, when more than 500 individuals are affected
+    - **Glass-Steagall Act**: passed in 1933 and separated investment and commercial banking activities and created the Federal Deposit Insurance Corporation (FDIC)
     - GLBA (Gramm-Leach-Bliley Act) applies to insurance and financial orgs, requiring notification to federal regulators, law enforcement agencies and customers when a data breach occurs
     - Certain states also impose their own requirements concerning data breaches
     - the EU and other countries have their own requirements, for instance, the GDPR has very strict data breach notification requirements: A data breach must be reported to the competent supervisory authority within 72 hours of its discovery